CHIP-SPV/H4I-ExtTest/README.md

 This project contains a collection of standalone test programs that exercise the Hip-for-Intel (H4I) libraries.
-This collection does not obviate the test suites internal to each library's project, but are intended to provide confidence that client programs can build, link, and run against the installed library, as opposed to the internal test suite which uses the not-yet-installed files.
+This collection does not obviate the test suites internal to each library's project, but are intended to demonstrate that client programs can build, link, and run against the installed library, as opposed to the internal test suite which uses built but not-yet-installed files.

 # Configure, Build, and Install